snarfed/granary/README.md

 Changelog
 ---

+#### 1.6 - unreleased
+* Twitter:
+  * Bug fix: ensure like.author.displayName is a plain unicode string so that it can be pickled normally, e.g. by App Engine's memcache.

 #### 1.5 - 2016-08-25
 * REST API:
   * Support tag URI for user id, app id, and activity id.